ManjunathR-tech/LIC_TASKS/Current_mirror.md

 ![Screenshot 2025-03-23 222816](https://github.com/user-attachments/assets/e4a79bdb-80de-40c9-9d7c-265384f2e129)

-The obtained gain from the transient analysis is -11.68V/V.
+The Expected gain of the circuit is -10V/V.But the obtained gain from the transient analysis is -11.68V/V.